John Rhode and Miles Burton | Series Detectives | Short Stories | Ask a Policeman

 Pinehurst is the name of the decayed, partly shut-up country house where the action takes place.

 In the Holmes tales, this approach works well, giving a story drama and color.
 But it is not so enjoyable in Pinehurst.
 One possible explanation: making all these details of plot mysterious works well in a 20 page short tale, like the Holmes stories.
-But stretched out over a full-length novel like Pinehurst, they can seem annoying vague.
+But stretched out over a full-length novel like Pinehurst, they can seem annoyingly vague.

-SPOILER.
-This plot starts with a good bit of landscape description, the best in the novel: The arrival of the victim to Pinehurst by boat (start of Chapter 4).
-Then the mystery begins, with a description of odd equipment in the victim's room (Chapter 7).
-It is solved soon (Chapter 9).
-Once again, Rhode shows good ideas involving equipment and devices.
+1. This plot starts with a good bit of landscape description, the best in the novel: The arrival of the victim to Pinehurst by boat (start of Chapter 4).

 Observation and lines of sight within a landscape, play a role.
 These become even more central in They Watched by Night.
+Lines of sight regularly appear in the mysteries of Mary Roberts Rinehart.
+Rinehart used them before Rhode started publishing detective novels.

 The 1930 police in this book take drunk driving very seriously.
 Drunk driving's ability to cause harm is also stressed.
 Another British mystery writer E.R.
 Punshon will also briefly show police having negative views on drunk driving in Death Among the Sunbathers (1934) (Chapter 1).